-Jessica Lynd is an associate in the International Trade Group.
+Jessica Lynd is a senior associate in the International Trade Group.
 She represents and advises foreign sovereigns and private companies across sectors, such as agriculture, manufacturing, and metals, in the resolution of international trade disputes and import compliance.
 She is active in the Firm's multi-disciplinary Environmental Social Governance & Sustainability ("ESG") specialty practice and advises clients on ESG-related obligations and strategies.

-Jessica has advocated at the WTO before panels, the Appellate Body, and Article 21.5 Compliance Reviews.
-She has also represented clients before the US Department of Commerce, the International Trade Commission, US Customs and Border Protection, North American Free Trade Agreement bi-national panels, and the US Court of International Trade and the US Court of Appeals for the Federal Circuit.
+Jessica's advocacy includes representation at the WTO before panels, the Appellate Body, and Article 21.5 Compliance Reviews, as well as before the US Department of Commerce, the International Trade Commission, NAFTA and USMCA bi-national panels, the US Court of International Trade and the US Court of Appeals for the Federal Circuit.

-Jessica has extensive experience in Latin America and has advocated in proceedings held in Spanish and English.
-She is actively involved in pro bono matters at the Firm, including asylum litigation and children's rights projects.
+Jessica has extensive experience in Latin America and is actively involved in pro bono matters at the Firm, including asylum litigation.

 "Rethinking productivity and the pushback to shareholder capitalism," ABC Radio National, August 19, 2023, Radio broadcast

 "The fight against forced labor in supply chains: How to stay compliant in the US, EU and UK," co-sponsored by Lexology, March 30, 2023, Webinar

 "US Trade: The rise of benefit corporations and stakeholder capitalism businesses," Environmental Protection Agency's Office of Policy and Smart Sectors program, September 29, 2021

 "Internal compliance and external optics," Export Compliance Manager, April 2022 (co-author with Cristina Brayton-Lewis)

 "Gone With the Wind: Why Even Utility Patents Cannot Fence In Self-Replicating Technologies," 62 AULR 663, 2012